Two Old Women: Plot summary

 Long before the Europeans came, nomads roamed the polar region of Alaska in constant search for game.
 The people of the Gwich'in, who belong to the Athabaska tribes, wander the areas around the Yukon River, the Porcupine River, the Tanana River and their tributaries.

-Because of a lack of food and an upcoming strict winter, one of these Gwich'in nomad groups decides to leave behind two old women in the snow-covered wilderness.
+Because of a lack of food and an upcoming harsh winter, one of these Gwich'in nomad groups decides to leave behind two old women in the snow-covered wilderness: 75-year-old Sa' and 80-year-old Ch'idzigyaak.

-Left behind and dumbfounded in fright, 75-year-old Sa' and 80-year-old Ch'idzigyaak remain seated in the snow after the leader announced the decision to the tribe.
 Before moving on, Ch'idzigyaak's daughter gives them an untanned moose's skin, or babiche.
 As another familial gesture, Ch'idzigyaak's grandson hides his osseous hatchet, which is the symbol of his manhood, for the two women.
 The tribe leaves.
 Left by themselves, the two women at first sit silently.
-In their desperation, however, they decide it's better to die trying to survive.
+In their desperation, however, they decide it is better to die trying to survive than to not try at all.
 Sa' succeeds in killing a squirrel using the hatchet as a weapon.
 The two women boil the meat and drink the broth.
 They then go on to set rabbit traps and in the middle of the night wake to animal noises: they find two rabbits in their traps.
-The women now decide to move on to hunt better game.
+The women decide to move on to hunt better game.
 In order to cross the snow, they make themselves snowshoes.
 Eventually, they reach a river where their tribe had fished successfully in the warmer season.
 On each night of their journey of several days, the women dig a snow shelter protected by animal hides.
 They save the embers of their campfires to start a new fire the next evening.
 In this way, the fire never goes out.
 In the mornings, the two old women complain about their pains in the joints.
 Finally they reach their familiar river and set up a winter camp there.
 However, they hide inland from The People, another tribe, for fear of cannibalism.
-Fortunately, the two old women succeed in building up a generous supply of food made up of smoked musquashes and beavers.
+Fortunately, the two old women succeed in building up a generous supply of food made up of smoked muskrats and beavers.
 In the summer, they catch large amounts of fish and manage to dry and store them away.